Audits & Assurance Services

 IFRS Reporting

 We can provide IFRS accounting support to make sense of the statements and captions affected by the conversion to IFRS.
-In our work assisting clients with their internal controls, we can assist management in managing change, assist with accounting systems and internal controls design and implementation, assist with the selection of IFRS accounting policy alternatives, and helping assess the implications.
-Our trained professionals can also examine operational impacts on compensation plans, loan covenants and dividend policies, as well as handle communication with stakeholders on any changes and developments.
+In our work assisting clients with their internal controls, we can assist management in managing change, assist with accounting systems and internal controls design and implementation, assist with the selection of IFRS accounting policy alternatives, and help assess the implications.
+Our trained professionals can also examine operational impacts on compensation plans, loan covenants, and dividend policies, as well as handle communication with stakeholders on any changes and developments.

 • Audits of IFRS financial statements

-• Component audit procedures for foreign-owned subsidiaries and reporting to parent auditors
+• Component audit procedures for foreign-owned subsidiaries

-• IFRS effect evaluations
+• IFRS impact assessments

-• IFRS adoption planning
+• IFRS adoption planning and support

-• Preparing financial statements and disclosures to meet requirements
+• Preparing IFRS-compliant statements and disclosures

-• Providing targeted training for accounting personnel
+• Training for accounting personnel

-Differences between GAAP and IFRS:
+Key Differences Between GAAP and IFRS:

-• IFRS generally requires more footnote disclosures to support the policy elections made in the financial statements
+• IFRS requires more detailed footnote disclosures

 SEEK EXPERT ADVICE